5 simple ways to reduce your tax

 Capital losses incurred in previous tax years that have not already been offset against capital gains may be carried forward in future tax years and can mitigate the effect of any CGT liability.
 Check your past income tax returns or ask your accountant to determine whether this is an option for you.

 Remember that this information is not personal tax advice.
-Always consult a professional adviser to help you determine the best strategies for your personal circumstances.
+Book an appointment today with one of our accountants or adviser to help you determine the best strategies for your personal circumstances.

 Including 2%Medicare Levy

 The information on this site is of a general nature.
 It does not take your specific needs or circumstances into consideration, so you should consider your own financial position, objectives and requirements and seek personalised advice before making any financial decisions.